 ACT designed WorkKeys to solve this problem.
 The system serves businesses, workers, educators, and learners.
 As part of the development process, ACT listened to employers, educators, and experts in employment and training requirements to find out which employability skills are crucial in most jobs.
 Based on their insights, ACT developed the first nine WorkKeys skill areas: Applied Technology, Applied Mathematics, Business Writing, Listening, Locating Information, Observation, Reading for Information, Teamwork, and Writing.
-Personal skills assessments have also recently been developed.
+Personal skills assessments have also recently been developed in the areas of Performance, Talent, and Fit.